List of Days of Our Lives characters introduced in the 1990s: Lili Faversham

 Ms. Faversham, played by Millicent Martin from July 17, 1998, to February 14, 2001; was an eccentric older woman from Lugano, Switzerland.
 Ms. Faversham had lost a great deal of art treasures due to theft and was close friends with Princess Gina Von Amberg.
 Ms. Faversham recognized Hope as one of her European high society friends, Princess Gina von Amberg and believed that the resemblance meant that Hope was Gina.
 At one point, Ms. Faversham insisted that Hope accompany her on the Empress Express.
 Stefano was one of the honored guests of the gathering, and is using the name Rudolfo Meradi.
 The train derailed with them all aboard but there were no serious injuries.
 Ms. Faversham learned the truth about the real Princess Gina but befriended Hope and Greta anyway.
 She moved briefly to Salem where she recognized Vivian Alamain.
 Lili was the one to finally recognize that the real Princess Gina was posing as Hope in Salem because of a scar that only Gina could have had.
 She returned to Switzerland and has not been seen since.

-In Days of Our Lives: Beyond Salem, it's revealed that she is long-since deceased but has a grandson, Milo.
-He and his wife Sophie host a swinger's party that Ben Weston and Ciara Brady infiltrate to retrieve a gem that was previously stolen by Princess Gina.
+In Days of Our Lives: Beyond Salem, it's revealed that she is long-since deceased but has a grandson, Miles.
+He and his wife Sophie host a swingers' party that Ben Weston and Ciara Brady infiltrate to retrieve a gem that was previously stolen by Princess Gina.

 Brandon Walker

 Brandon Walker, played by Matt Cedeño, was introduced as the brother of Nicole Walker (Arianne Zucker) on June 8, 1999.
 In 2002, it was reported that Cedeño wanted to vacate the role to pursue other opportunities, but he was convinced to sign a contract extension.
 Cedeño was ultimately released from his contract in 2003 and the character of Brandon was written out on June 3, 2003.
-Cedeño returned to the series in a recurring capacity from October 18, 2004, to February 22, 2005.
+Cedeño returned to the series in a six month contract deal from October 18, 2004, to February 22, 2005.